 Kula Upcountry Estate – For those who prefer cool breezes and high elevation views, the 9 bedroom Kula Upcountry Estate, located on 17 acres of private land, is a true gem.
 The private home includes a pool terrace, tennis, basketball and beach volleyball courts, cabana, wraparound lanai, golf cart, life-size chess board, gourmet kitchen, movie screening room, private wine cellar, fire pit, sauna, in-ground trampoline, playground, pool, jacuzzi, and more.
 Snap!

 I know Mama’s Fish House gets all the attention, and probably for very good reason, but I personally think there are more interesting choices on Maui.
 For the average Maui baller, I’d suggest the following restaurants and bars.
 When all else fails, hire your own personal chef.
 The world is your wealthy oyster.

 Maui Chef’s Table – At $150 per person, this meal is a total steal.
 7 courses prepared in a beautiful setting at The Mill House Restaurant at Maui Tropical Plantation, with foods organically grown and hand-picked on Maui and craft cocktails available for purchase.
-Chef Jeff Scheer (Chef of the Year, 2015 ‘Aipono Awards) takes each course to the next level, and the experience is totally unique on the island.
-Plus, the cocktails are killer, and Jeff’s not too shabby to look at either.
-Ahem.
+Their award-winning chefs take each course to the next level, and the experience is totally unique on the island.
+Plus, the cocktails are killer.

 Ka’ana Kitchen – Located at the Andaz Resort, Ka’ana is a beautiful, modern restaurant with delicious food.
 Open daily for breakfast and dinner, this family-style restaurant utilizes local ingredients from Maui farms and encourages sharing.
 Try the Kalua Pork Benedict, Lobster Ceviche or Abalone Risotto.